mlin/GenomicSQLite/README.md

 Our **[Colab notebook](https://colab.research.google.com/drive/1OlHPOcRQBhDmEnS1wtOdtUGDkcD7LtKx?usp=sharing)** demonstrates key features with Python, one of several language bindings.

-**USE AT YOUR OWN RISK:** The extension makes fundamental changes to the database storage layer.
-While designed to preserve ACID transaction safety, it's young and unlikely to have zero bugs.
-This project is not associated with the SQLite developers.
+**USE AT YOUR OWN RISK:** This project is not associated with the SQLite developers.
+The database storage extensions are designed to preserve ACID transaction safety, but they're young and unlikely to be totally bug-free.

 ## [Installation & Programming Guide](https://mlin.github.io/GenomicSQLite/)